 Hey.
 In summer 2015 my family and I went to Bulgaria.
-Why do I mention Bulgaria if this is supposed to be story about Dracula in Romania ?
+Why do I mention Bulgaria if this is supposed to be a story about Dracula in Romania?

 Well as I’m from east of Slovakia on our car ride to Bulgaria we had to ride quite a journey.
-Most off our ride was through Romania.
+Most of our ride was through Romania.

 As a teen fascinated by popular vampires like Twilight saga, Vampire diaries, True blood or classic Bram Stoker’s Dracula I convinced my fam to make a stop and explore Romania.
 Just for a bit and visit some notorious places connected to Dracula.

-Plan was to visit grave, stay the night at a hotel we booked ahead and continue our long drive to our final destination – Bulgaria.
-On our way back visit castle, also stay the night and continue home.
+The plan was to visit the grave, stay the night at a hotel we booked ahead and continue our long drive to our final destination – Bulgaria.
+On our way back visit the castle, also stay the night, and continue home.